education.vic.gov.au

 Regional schools

-Principals are responsible for the procurement and management of school cleaning contracts.
-Principals are also responsible for the upload of contractual documentation and submission of annual performance reviews on DETclean.
+Principals are responsible for entering into a School Council Agreement for the Provision of Cleaning Services (cleaning contract) with a cleaning service provider with a department approved compliance status.
+Principals are also responsible for the upload of contractual documentation and submission of annual performance reviews on AIMS.

 Metropolitan schools